 Offshore wind parks – a source of clean energy, jobs & economic growth

 The EU has the world’s largest maritime area (1200 ports) and the world's largest merchant fleet.
 90% of trade with non-EU countries and 40% of trade within the EU is seaborne.
 The maritime industries employ several million people and are worth almost 200 billion euro.

 In recent years the EU has broadened the scope of its maritime policy to encompass all uses of our maritime space, in a concerted effort to harness Europe’s longstanding maritime heritage to pursuing the Europe 2020 strategy for smart, sustainable and inclusive growth.

 Maritime policy now includes

-The EU's maritime policy encompasses maritime transport, competitive maritime businesses, employment, scientific research, fisheries and the protection of the marine environment.
 The goal is to ensure economic development while safeguarding environmental sustainability.

 Published in January 2013

 This publication is part of the 'European Union explained' series